 - Location: About 680 kilometers (425 miles) north of Kolkata, at the Himalayan foothills of West Bengal close to Bhutan.

 Pandua and Gaur

-A cruise along the Hoogly River (also known as the Hugli River), a lower distributary channel of the Ganges River, provides a memorable glimpse into village life.
-The Assam Bengal Navigation Company offers comfortable 7 night cruises from Kolkata to Farakka, with the return journey by rail.
-This stretch is most interesting due to its British, Dutch, French, Portuguese and Danish heritage -- all of these countries established 18th century trading posts there and you'll get to see the remnants of them, as well as markets, temples and old mosques.
+A cruise along the Hooghly River, a lower channel of the Ganges River, provides a memorable glimpse into village life.
+The Assam Bengal Navigation Company offers comfortable 7-night cruises from Kolkata to Farakka, with the return journey by rail.
+This stretch is most interesting due to its British, Dutch, French, Portuguese, and Danish heritage -- all of these countries established 18th century trading posts there and you'll get to see the remnants of them, as well as markets, temples, and old mosques.